msri/public/Members/Zoom/Member Seminars/readme.md

 - [ ] Ensure the audience can see your chalkboard.
 - [ ] Review and practice sharing the resources (screen sharing, video sharing, presentation sharing, etc)
 - [ ] Try to join from a wired connection where possible.
 - [ ] Be sure your know the meeting ID you plan to join.
-For workshops, that information will be [available here](https://www.msri.org/web/msri/scientific/workshops).
+For seminars, that information will be [available here](https://www.msri.org/web/msri/scientific/colloquia-seminars).

 </details>